Template and InstanceType Management

 -

-If any VMs are showing a status of Running click the three dots to the right and select Stop.
+If any VMs are showing a status of Running, highlight the VM in the center tree column, and select the Stop button or option from the Actions dropdown menu..

 Now all VMs should be in Stopped state.